cg2021c/threejs-presentation-anak-ambis/8.2.1.Loading geometries from external resources/README.md

 | Babylon | Babylon is a 3D JavaScript game library.
 It stores models in its own internal format. |
 | PDB | This is a very specialized format, created by **Protein Data Bank**, that is used to specify what proteins look like.
 Three.js can load and visualize protein in this format |
 | PLY | This format is called the **Polygon** file format.
 This is most often used to store information from 3D scanners. |

+Next we'll revisit some of these formats.
+For now, we start with the first one on the list.